fedebotu/NeurIPS2022-OpenReviewData/README.md

     <img src="images/wordcloud_nice.png" width="720"/>
 </p>

-&rarr; Open full submission list [here](https://fedebotu.github.io/ICLR2023-OpenReviewData/submissions.html) &rarr; Download datasets [here](https://drive.google.com/drive/folders/1wCZrwNpjBHq0mXni3xLNrlEMrGUDK-Cl?usp=sharing)
+&rarr; Open full submission list [here](https://fedebotu.github.io/NeurIPS2022-OpenReviewData/submissions.html) &rarr; Download datasets [here](https://drive.google.com/drive/folders/1wCZrwNpjBHq0mXni3xLNrlEMrGUDK-Cl?usp=sharing)

 ## Description

-This repository contains code to crawl and visualize the data from the [ICLR 2023 OpenReview](https://openreview.net/group?id=ICLR.cc/2023/Conference).
+This repository contains code to crawl and visualize the data from the [NeurIPS 2022 OpenReview](https://openreview.net/group?id=NeurIPS.cc/2022/Conference).
 Crawling is done via parallel `requests` directly to OpenReview's API, which is way faster than `selenium` - in the order of `10-100x`.
 It also saves datasets that can be used for further analysis, including all reviews and rebuttals and PDF files metadata and text.